LispCookbook/cl-cookbook/data-structures.md

 ### destructuring-bind (parameter*, list)

 It binds the parameter values to the list elements.
-We can destructure trees, plits and even provide defaults.
+We can destructure trees, plists and even provide defaults.

 Simple matching: